TodorDimitrovIvanov/jenkins-docker-integration/README.md

 terraform apply
 ```
 ## Ansible
+This is the configuration management tool that's responsible for setting up the CI/CD pipeline and containers.
 For the setup of Jenkins and Docker we first need to retrieve both EC2 instances' hostnames from the Terraform output and place then in the ansible inventory
 ```
 sed -i 's/JENKINS-PLACEHOLDER/_____HOST_____/g' inventory.yaml
 ```